 Managing Director & Contributor

 He spent 15 years in the City of London as UK economist and economic adviser for the investment bank Robert Fleming and at Lehman Brothers.
-Previously, he worked as an economic researcher, forecaster and lecturer at the London and Cass Business Schools.
+Previously, he worked as an economic researcher, forecaster and lecturer at the London and Bayes Business Schools.

 He has been a member of the IEA’s Shadow UK Monetary Policy Committee since its inception in 1997.

 He is the author of Debt and Delusion, subtitled ‘Central Bank follies that threaten economic disaster’, a critical analysis of the uses and abuses of debt in the global financial system, first published in 1999.
 He directs the international consultancy, Economic Perspectives, formed in 1996.

 He lectures on the Practical History of Financial Markets course, based at Heriot Watt Business School in Edinburgh and teaches occasionally on a postgraduate course at Cardiff Business School.